Optometrists located in Santa Monica, CA

 If you’re spending a lot of time in front of your computer screen, you’re at increased risk for a condition known as computer vision syndrome.
-At Cooper Optometry in Santa Monica, California, Dr. Donna Cooper and Dr. Sandy Tran offer comprehensive eye evaluations to determine if your eyes are suffering from severe strain as the result of prolonged computer use.
+At Cooper Optometry in Santa Monica, California, Dr. Donna Cooper and Dr. Chung offer comprehensive eye evaluations to determine if your eyes are suffering from severe strain as the result of prolonged computer use.
 To learn more about diagnosing and treating computer vision syndrome, schedule a consultation online or by calling the office directly.

 Computer vision syndrome is also called digital eye strain.
 This condition includes several eye and vision-related problems that result from frequent use of cell phones, computers, and tablets.

 These devices' screen glare can interfere with your vision and may also cause symptoms like:

 - Frequent headaches

 Vision problems that develop from too much time in front of the screen are often temporary.
 In some cases, however, vision problems can persist for the long term.

 You and your families’ yearly eye examination allows Dr. Cooper and Dr. Chung to check your vision, asses your symptoms, catch problems early, and begin any necessary treatment as soon as possible to preserve your vision.